I probably have some pics somewhere but I doubt it. I will look around.

 Winky’s (RIP Unknown) – Wilkinsburg – Burger joint, chain.
 Junkies loved it.

 Bruegger’s Bagels (RIP 2015) – Oakmont.
 Another shocking closure.
-Drove up today and it was boarded up.
+Drove up one day and it was boarded up.
 WTF?

 Hoss’ (RIP Unknown) – Moon/Coraopolis – Best Hoss’ Ever, Great salad bar.
 None of the others are quite as good.